Home > Public transport passes

 Here's more information on transport to and from the airport.

-Green shuttle buses run in a loop around downtown Sydney.
+Green shuttle buses run up and down George Street in downtown Sydney.
 They're free.
 They run in both directions and they come along every 10 minutes.

 Oz travel tips: BYO milk crates

-The route goes from Central Station to Circular Quay via Elizabeth and George Streets.
+The route goes from Central Station to Circular Quay via George Street.
 The route number is 555 and the bus stops are green.

 The buses operate from 0930 to 1530 (9.30am to 3.30pm) on weekdays and from 0930 to 1800 (9.30am to 6.00pm) on weekends.